 Japan is of course a country that is famed for its cuisine.
 Across the globe, Japanese food is revered for its depth, flavor, and subtlety.
 Ask anyone from New York to Hong Kong about sushi or ramen and you will no doubt receive an enthusiastic response!
 However, for many first-time visitors to the country, Japanese drinks remain something of a mystery.
-Today, we will look at some of the most famous and unique Japanese drinks that are just as interesting as the food and can be the perfect complement to your meal.
+Today, we will look at some of the most famous and unique Japanese drinks that are the perfect complement to any meal.

 Here is our list of some of the most popular Japanese drinks, organized by non-alcoholic beverages and alcoholic drinks below.

 - Green Tea

 - Flavored Soy Milk

 - Pocari Sweat

 - Japanese Craft Beer

 Popular Non-Alcoholic Japanese Drinks